apollographql/apollo-client/docs/source/basics/setup.md

 To get started using Apollo with React, we need to create an `ApolloClient` and an `ApolloProvider`.
 The `ApolloProvider` is specific to the React integration, to learn how to include Apollo Client with your view layer of choice, see the corresponding guide!

-- `ApolloClient` serves as a central store of query result data which caches and distributes the results of our queries.
+- `ApolloClient` is the center of using GraphQL in your app!
+It manages all of your data so you can focus on features!
-- `ApolloProvider` makes that client instance available to our React component hierarchy.
+- `ApolloProvider` makes it easy to use Apollo anywhere in your React component hierarchy.

-<h2 id="creating-client">Creating a client</h2>
+<h3 id="creating-client">Creating a client</h3>

 To get started, create an [`ApolloClient`](#constructor) instance and point it at your GraphQL server: